srstevenson/scott.stevenson.io/content/posts/command-line-notebooks/index.md

-Instead of printing the notebook file directly to the terminal, we’ll convert it to another format first. [`nbconvert`][nbconvert] is a program to convert notebooks to rich formats including HTML and PDF, as well as plain text such as [Markdown].
+Instead of printing the notebook file directly to the terminal, we’ll convert it to another format first. [`nbconvert`][nbconvert] is a program to convert notebooks to rich formats including HTML and PDF, as well as plain text such as [Markdown][commonmark].
 By design, Markdown syntax is unobtrusive and readable in plain text without rendering, so it’s a good choice for our output format.

 As an example, we’ll use a notebook which contains both prose and code cells taken from the [documentation for JAX][jax docs].